Code of Conduct

 - Knowledgeable and helpful staff

-Maintaining a pleasant and productive environment for study and research requires that all users follow the UC Davis Library Use and Conduct Code and refrain from specific abuses/offenses.
+Maintaining a pleasant and productive environment for study and research requires that all users follow the UC Davis Library Code of Conduct and refrain from specific abuses/offenses.

-The University of California, Davis community is committed to the ideals and expectations embodied in the Principles of Community; the Code complements the Principles and other campus policies on behavior and interaction.
-The Code is applicable to all Library users and enforceable by all Library staff.
+The University of California, Davis community is committed to the ideals and expectations embodied in the Principles of Community; the Code complements these Principles and other campus policies on behavior and interaction.
+The Code is applicable to all library users and enforceable by all library staff.

 UC Davis students are expected to comply with this policy as well as all other campus and university student responsibilities and conduct standards.

-Users may not engage in disruptive activity or behavior that interferes with the ordinary use and operation of the Libraries.
+Behavior: Users may not engage in disruptive activity or behavior that interferes with the ordinary use and operation of the libraries.

-Users may not interfere with an employee’s performance of his/her duties.
+Users may not interfere with an employee’s performance of their duties.
 Such behavior includes, but is not limited to: